Glen Scotia is now open to the public and offers a number of tours and tastings - see website for full details.

 Bloch Brothers bought the distillery around this time and restarted production in 1933 (the year US Prohibition was repealed) - the year they also renamed the distillery - Glen Scotia.

 Glen Scotia continued to have a fairly chequered history - and several changes of ownership.
 Even after being sold to Glen Catrine (owners of Loch Lomond Distillery) in 1994, for some time the equipment was kept "ticking over" with occasional use, run by staff from Springbank.
-The last few years appear to have brought an upturn in its fortunes, and as mentioned elsewhere on this page, 2013 has seen the launch of a range of 5 new expressions of Glen Scotia.
+The last few years have brought an upturn in its fortunes, and following the acquisition of the Loch Lomond Distillers by Exponent, a new range of malts has been released and the distillery opened to the public.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.